a-grealish/grealish.co.uk/content/blog/home-batteries-unlocking-hidden-savings.md

 ![EcoFlow Delta 2 with a Powerstream micro-inverter, with two smartplugs](/img/ecoflow/delta2-with-powerstream.jpg)

 ## How much could I save?
 Calculate the potential savings for yourself.
 The biggest factor in your potential savings is the energy tariff or rate plan.
+I'm in the UK, and am using the Octopus Agile tariff.
+But, any tariff with seperate peak and off-peak pricing (time-of-use pricing) could work.
+Economoy 7 is a popular one, or there are a range of others targetting at EV owners.

 <style>
     .calculator {